Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

 where $x_i, x_j$ are the positions of the edge endpoints, $l$ is the rest length, and $k$ is a spring stiffness coefficient. \item Gravitational energy: $P_g(x) = -x^\top M g$, with $g$ the constant gravity vector. \end{itemize}

 To optimize $E(x)$, we use Newton's method with backtracking line search.
 Users define per-edge and per-vertex energies.
-Then, our system computes gradients and sparse Hessians automatically, solves the linearized system, and updates the solution.
-To improve robustness under large deformations, we apply \emph{Hessian filtering}~\cite{Teran:2005:RQF} by clamping negative eigenvalues to a small positive value, ensuring descent directions and stable convergence.
+Then, our system computes gradients and sparse Hessians automatically.
+We then use the resulting gradient and Hessian to solve the linearized system (using cuDSS~\cite{NVIDIA:2025:cudss}) and update the solution.
+To improve robustness under large deformations, we apply \emph{Hessian filtering}~\cite{Teran:2005:RQF} by clamping negative eigenvalues of individual Hessian energy terms to a small positive value before assembling the matrix, ensuring descent directions and stable convergence.

-We compare our system to two alternative cloth simulation implementations, as summarized in Table~\ref{tab:spring}.
+We compare our system to two alternative cloth simulation implementations, summarized in Table~\ref{tab:spring} and detailed below.

 \paragraph{PyTorch:} In PyTorch, users define local energies as Python functions and compose the total energy via vectorized summation.
 We used (the reverse-mode) \texttt{autograd} and \texttt{torch.func.hessian} to compute the gradients and Hessians, respectively.
-While this supports AD out of the box, it produces \emph{dense} Hessians, ignoring problem sparsity.
+While this supports AD out of the box similar to our system, it produces \emph{dense} Hessians, ignoring problem sparsity.
 By exploiting sparsity and GPU locality, our system achieves over two orders of magnitude speedup.
 As a consequence of PyTorch returning dense Hessians, Newton's method relies now on dense Cholesky factorization, incurring significant memory overhead and poor scalability.

-\paragraph{IndexedSum:} To improve upon the naive PyTorch baseline, we compare against \texttt{IndexedSum}---a recent PyTorch-based library for sparse Hessian computation.\footnote{\url{https://github.com/alecjacobson/indexed_sum}} \texttt{IndexedSum} provides a lightweight wrapper around PyTorch \texttt{autograd} that constructs sparse Hessians from element-wise contributions using a gather-compute-scatter model.
-This approach closely mirrors our system: the user defines a local energy per element, and the framework automatically assembles the global energy, gradient, and sparse Hessian.
+\paragraph{IndexedSum:} To improve upon the naive PyTorch baseline, we compare against \texttt{IndexedSum}---a recent PyTorch-based library for sparse Hessian computation.\footnote{\url{https://github.com/alecjacobson/indexed_sum}} \texttt{IndexedSum} provides a lightweight wrapper around PyTorch \texttt{autograd} that constructs sparse Hessians from elementwise contributions using a gather-compute-scatter model.
+This approach closely mirrors our system, i.e., the user defines a local energy per element and the framework automatically assembles the global energy, gradient, and sparse Hessian.
 While our work relies on forward-mode AD, \texttt{IndexedSum} performs a vectorized dense AD on the local Hessians using reverse-mode AD.